sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/08-Cached-Resolution.md

 A setting key called `updateOptions` customizes the details of managed dependency resolution with the `update` task.
-One of its flags is called `lastestSnapshots`, which controls the behavior of the chained resolver.
+One of its flags is called `latestSnapshots`, which controls the behavior of the chained resolver.
 Up until 0.13.6, sbt was picking the first `-SNAPSHOT` revision it found along the chain.
 When `latestSnapshots` is enabled (default: `true`), it will look into all resolvers on the chain, and